RussellShelley/MechaCar_Statistical_Analysis/README.md

 - With fuel prices rising, the true cost of a car is increasingly influenced by fuel efficiency.
 Cost will be a factor that influences customers.
 We could compare cost of ownership (price plus fuel) of our prototypes to other manufacturers.

 **Data needed**
-- The data we need can be calculated from vehicle price and a figure derived from the MPG rating and the average US miles driven.
+- The data we need can be calculated from vehicle price/number of years it will hold value and a figure derived from the MPG rating and the average US miles driven.
+We will then create a cost of ownership $ figure.
 - The same data would be then calculated for all our competitors vehicles.
+- (Here I am not factoring in insurance and repair costs)

 **Hypothesis**
  - H0: MechaCar prototypes' cost of ownership is similar to competitor's vehicles in the same vehicles Ha: MechaCar prototypes' cost of ownership is statistically above or below that of competitor vehicles.